So you are searching for the best poker training site?

-Poker training helped me take my game to a new level (when playing to pay my way through university), and many pros attribute their success to a particular course or site.
+Poker training helped me take my game to a new level when paying my way through university to the point where I was making over $50 per hour part-time.

 Below are the factors I will be considering when ranking and reviewing.
 These factors may not all apply to you (for example beginner friendly is not going to matter if you are an advanced player) so keep that in mind while coming to your own conclusion.